ciatph/firebase-users-admin/README.md

    - `docker-compose -f docker-compose-prod.yml push`
 4. Create and start the client and server containers.
 `docker-compose -f docker-compose-prod.yml up`
+5. Run a script in the container to create the default `superadmin@gmail.com` account, if it does not yet exist in the Firestore database.
+   `docker exec -it server-prod npm run seed`
-5. Launch the dockerized (prod) client app on
+6. Launch the dockerized (prod) client app on
 `http://localhost:3000`
-6. Launch the dockerized (prod) server app's API documentation on
+7. Launch the dockerized (prod) server app's API documentation on
 `http://localhost:3001/docs`
-7. Stop and remove containers, networks, images and volumes:
+8. Stop and remove containers, networks, images and volumes:
 `docker-compose -f docker-compose-prod.yml down`

 ## Pre-built Server Docker Image

-**firebase-users-admin**'s `server` component is available as a stand-alone docker image on Docker Hub.
+**firebase-users-admin**'s `server` component is available as a stand-alone docker image on Docker Hub with customizable environment variables (.env file).

 1. Pull the (production) **/server** docker image from Docker Hub.
    `docker pull ciatphdev/firebase-users-admin-server:v1.1.0`